kwanty/sdrdab/README.md

 * x86 MacOS: more test, build is already done
 * refactoring DataFeeder (too complex)
 * refactoring AudioDecoder (too complex?)
-* package for Linux (Ubuntu and other distros)
 * all code (including library) on LGPL license
 * integration with vlc/mplayer/kino/kodi plugin/other media player
-* improve UnitTest for depuncturer (implement testing code for all cases)
 * recover broken UnitTest
 * improve Synchronizer (chose algorithm, remove or repair dependencies for remodulation)
 * test synchronizer for weak signal (+-10 levels for 8-bit input sample)
-* refactoring DataDecoder::DePuncturerProcess()
-* add UnitTest for audio verification (all channels, different modes, various modes, etc...)
-* decode NULL
+* show information from NULL decoding (transmitter ID)
 * software MIMO (check if it's possible to use two or more RTL dongle, synchronize and use MIMO algorithms)
 * calculate SNR from PR (3rd algorithm for SNR calculation)
 * analyze algorithm for SNR calculation from Demodulator
-* refactoring fs and fc drifts
+* improve fs and fc drifts
 * implement time signatures/counter for signal in all classes (allows for precise synchronization)
+* auto-scanning, search for all allowed frequency for DAB/DAB+ signal
+* add CRC verification for XPAD (text)
+* improve XPAD decoding (images)

 ### build (unsorted)